-These local limits, or more specifically, Maximum Allowable Industrial Loadings, have been approved as mass limits that apply to the aggregate of all Significant Industrial Users on a per wastewater treatment plant basis.
+These technically-based local limits, or more specifically, Maximum Allowable Industrial Loadings, have been approved as mass limits that apply to the aggregate of all Significant Industrial Users on a per wastewater treatment plant basis.

 Click here to review the tables that document the approved local limits under each current wastewater treatment plant's conditions.
 Both the Maximum Allowable Headworks Loading (MAHL) and the Maximum Allowable Industrial Loading (MAIL) for each pollutant are shown in the tables.